-Radionuclide concentrations, safety factors, dilution stream flow rate, and liquid effluent radiation monitor calibrations are entered into the computer and a prerelease printout is generated.
+Radionuclide concentrations, safety factors, dilution stream flow rate, and liquid effluent radiation monitor calibrations are entered into the computer and a pre-release printout is generated.
 If the release is not permissible, appropriate warnings will be displayed on the computer screen.
-If the release is permissible, it is approved by the Chemistry Department and sent to the Operations Department for approval and release.
-When the release is completed, the necessary data from the release (i.e., release volume, etc.) are provided by the Operations Department to the Chemistry Department.
-These data are input to the computer and a post-release printout is generated.
+If the release is permissible, it is approved by the Chemistry Department and sent to the Operations Department for release.
+When the release is completed, the necessary data from the release (i.e., release volume, etc.) is provided by the Operations Department to the Chemistry Department.
+This data is inputed to the computer and a post-release printout is generated.
 The post release printout contains the actual release rates, release concentrations and quantities, actual dilution flow, and calculated doses to an individual.